egumasa/TorchNLP-Notes/README.md

 # TorchNLP-Notes

 This repo is a collection of my notes on all things related to Natural Language Processing and PyTorch implementation.
 As only a beginner of PyTorch myself, the contents of the repo heavily rely on external resources.
-Conveniently, it can be thought of curated notes based on my learning.
+Conveniently, the current repo can be thought of curated notes based on my learning.

 ## Resources (with acknowledgement first!!!)